MJ10/Yet-Another-Programming-Language/README.md

 # Yet Another Programming Language

-This is a basic interpreter built using `bison` and `flex` for the a programming language defined by the following grammar:
+This is a simple interpreter built using `bison` and `flex` for the a programming language defined by the following grammar:

 ```
 <expr> := [ <op> <expr> <expr> ] |